 Hartzell explains that community-building has to come from the community already involved in the bike kitchen.
 People will invest time to organize events they care about like the Tour de Cupcake and a public library alleycat race—an informal race that is more about participation than competition.
 SF Bike Kitchen also provides food to its volunteers on shifts, to get them to stick around and make friends.

 Both in the creation stage and the up-and-running stage, keep the mission for your bike kitchen visible and known to all who participate.
 This will help guide your choices and inform the community of exactly what your priorities are.
 And have fun!
 After all, you’re creating a resource to get bikes into the community.
 Remember that this is an invaluable resource.

 “I like organizations like the Bike Kitchen,” says Hartzell, “because they empower people to be self sufficient.
 I like when people learn that they have the power to easily solve a problem that seems insurmountable.”
 She continues, “I like the community that builds around something like the Bike Kitchen, and the culture that develops around a volunteer-run organization.”

 She adds that through collaboration, embracing diversity and playing to people’s strengths, a bike kitchen can shine.

 “People have different motivations for being involved, and they contribute different things and to different extents,” she says, “and somehow it all works out.”

-- Join the Bike Collectives Think Tank or View the Think Tank Archives
+- View the Bike Collective’s Think Tank Archives